-Presented by the ISA Water/Wastewater Industries Division, in collaboration with the Florida Section of the AWWA (FSAWWA), the Florida Water Environment Association (FWEA), and the WEF Automation and Info Tech Committee , the 2013 ISA Water/ Wastewater and Automatic Controls Symposium helps professionals in the water and wastewater industry understand how automatic control applications affect processing and distribution of water treatment and provide an outstanding opportunity to gain valuable technical information and training.
+Presented by the ISA Water and Wastewater Industries Division, in collaboration with the Florida AWWA Section, the WEF Automation and Info Tech Committee, the Florida Water Environment Association, and the Instrumentation Testing Association, the WWAC Symposium helps professionals in the water and wastewater industries understand how instrumentation, SCADA (supervisory control and data acquisition), and automatic control applications are vital to the treatment and distribution of water; the collection and treatment of wastewater; and the management of stormwater.

 - 2 full days of speakers/presentations

-- Track 1 – Instrumentation, System Integration, Automation, Plant Case Studies, New Technologies, Optimization
+- Track 1 – Instrumentation, System Integration, Automation, Plant Case Studies, New Technologies, Optimization, Wireless, Cybersecurity

-- Track 2 – Smart Water, SCADA, HMI, Human Factors, Alarm Management
+- Track 2 – High Performance Automation for Operations and Maintenance, SCADA, HMI, Human Factors, Alarm Management, Standards

 - Plant Tour of a local Water/Wastewater Facility